Artin-Mazur-Milne duality for fppf cohomology: Fppf cohomology with compact support

-In this diagram, the lines are exact triangles (by definition for the last three lines, using the proof of Lemma 2.7 in \cite{GS} for the first one).
-In addition, the maps $a$ and $b$ (hence also $a'$ and $b'$) are quasi-isomorphisms: for the map $a$, this is the excision property for \'etale cohomology (see \cite{MilEC}, Proposition III.1.27); for the map $b$, this is exactly \cite{MilADT}, Proposition II.1.1.(a).
+\end{changemargin} In this diagram, the rows are exact triangles (by definition for the last three rows, using the proof of Lemma 2.7 in \cite{GS} for the first ones).
+The maps $\varphi$, $\varphi'$ and $\varphi_c$ are quasi-isomorphisms by \cite[\href{http://stacks.math.columbia.edu/tag/0DDH}{Tag 0DDH}]{SP}.
+In addition, the maps $d$ and $b$ (hence also $d'$ and $b'$) are quasi-isomorphisms: for the map $d$, this is the excision property for \'etale cohomology (see \cite{MilEC}, Proposition III.1.27); for the map $b$, this is exactly \cite{MilADT}, Proposition II.1.1.(a).
 In addition, the map $c$ is a quasi-isomorphism, using \cite[\href{http://stacks.math.columbia.edu/tag/0DDU}{Tag 0DDU}]{SP}.
-This proves the lemma. \enddem
+This proves the lemma. \item Consider the following commutative diagram of exact triangles in the derived category \begin{changemargin}{-2cm}{5cm}

+\end{changemargin} where the vertical maps between the first two rows come from the first point of this Lemma, and the ones between the last two rows come from the adjunction morphism $a^* G_\et = a^* a_* \underline{G} \to \underline{G}$ and from the functoriality of the triangle defining the complexes $R \Gamma_c(U,\cdot)$.
+Now \cite{Brauer3}, Theorem 11.7, ensures that the composed vertical morphism $R\Gamma_\et(U,G_\et) \to R\Gamma(U,\underline{G})$ is an isomorphism.
+Whence the required result. \end{enumerate} \enddem

-\dem{\ of Proposition \ref{prop supp compact}} \begin{enumerate} \item This is immediate from the definitions, cf. \cite{MilADT}, III, Proposition 0.4.a) and Remark 0.6. b).
+\dem{\ of Proposition \ref{prop supp compact}} \begin{enumerate} \item This is immediate from the definitions, cf.~\cite{MilADT}, III, Proposition 0.4.a) and Remark 0.6.~b).

-\item It follows from the definitions, from the exactness of the functors $i^*$, $\epsilon^v_*$ and $D^\bullet(\cdot)$ at the beginning of section \ref{sect1}, and from the exactness of the cone functor on the category of complexes of abelian groups (see also \cite{MilADT}, III, Proposition 0.4.b) and Remark 0.6. b)).
+\item The claim follows from the definitions, from the exactness of the functors $i^*$, $a^v_*$ and $D^\bullet(\cdot)$ at the beginning of section \ref{sect1}, and from the exactness of the cone functor on the category of complexes of abelian groups (see also \cite{MilADT}, III, Proposition 0.4.b) and Remark 0.6.~b)).

 \item As in the proof of \cite{MilADT}, III, Proposition 0.4.c), let $I^\bullet(\mathcal{F})$ be an injective resolution of $\mathcal{F}$.
 In the number field case, {\it the piece of notation $\Gamma(\widehat{K_v}, I^\bullet(\mathcal{F}))$ will stand for $\Gamma(K_v, {\widehat I}^\bullet(\mathcal{F}_v))$ when $v$ is a real place of $K$}, where ${\widehat I}^\bullet(\mathcal{F}_v)$ is the modified resolution constructed in the beginning of section~\ref{sect1}.